“…I am the open wound between

 Orient and Occident.”

-In Turkish, the term ağıt means dirge, or mournful song.
-Aghet – catastrophe – is one of the terms used by the Armenians to designate the tragedy that befell them in 1915.
-Leading Armenian intellectuals in the Ottoman Empire were arrested in Istanbul – a development that resulted in deportations of Armenians throughout Anatolia, mass murder and death marches into the Syrian desert: up to 1.5 million people were killed.
+During the conflict, leading Armenian intellectuals in the Ottoman Empire were arrested in Istanbul –resulting in deportations of Armenians throughout Anatolia, mass murder and death marches into the Syrian desert, with an estimated 1.5 million people being killed.
 To this day Turks and Armenians cannot agree on a common narrative that would allow for an unambiguous description of these events.
 As the most important Turkish ally during the First World War, the German Empire was also embroiled in these criminal acts, yet the German Foreign Ministry ignored all reports about deportations and slaughter.

 In cooperation with HELLERAU – European Centre for the Arts Dresden, Dresdner Kammerchor and AuditivVokal, RADIALSYSTEM V Berlin, No Borders Orchestra, National Chamber Orchestra of Armenia, and Marc Sinan Company.
 Supported by Creative Europe, Hauptstadtkulturfonds, Cultural Foundation of the Free State of Saxony, City of Dresden, Dresden Cultural Foundation of the Dresdner Bank, Fonds Soziokultur, German Foreign Ministry, Ministry of Culture of the Republic of Armenia and Goethe-Institut Georgia.